jcenturion/generator-webtask/README.md

 # Pandora

-Note: The generator was not yet published to NPM.
-To start using it you have to use [NPM Link](https://docs.npmjs.com/cli/link).

 ### Yo Webtask - Webtask starter kit generator

 We have written a Yeoman generator to help get you started with Webtasks.